LydiaLindgren/Computational-Modeling-of-Epileptic-Signals/README.md

 All figures used in the thesis were generated using scripts contained in this repository.

+## Environment

+Simulations were run using Python 3.8.11, NEURON 8.2.2, and LFPy as provided in the EBRAINS Collaboratory environment.

 ## Notes

 - This model uses a simplified population geometry and assumes fixed synaptic input patterns.